pabloinsente/sf_for_beh_ss/README.md

 ```
 touch .gitignore
 ```
 - Add files to local repository.
-This stages the files to be committed:
+This stages the files to be committed
 ```
 git add .
 ```
-- Commit staged files and prepares them to be pushed to the remote repository:
+- Commit staged files and prepares them to be pushed to the remote repository
 ```
 git commit -m "First commit"
 ```
 - Go to [https://github.com/](https://github.com/) and create a new empty repository with the same name as your local repository.
 Then copy the remote repository URL
-- Add the URL for the remote repository to your local repository:
+- Add the URL for the remote repository to your local repository
 ```
 git remote add origin remote repository GITHUB_URL#
 ```
-- Check new remote:
+- Check new remote
 ```
 git remote -v
 ```